Special Educational Needs and Disability School Offer

 Arrangements for considering complaints about special educational provision within the school will be dealt with according to the Governing Body procedures.
-Complaints will be heard by the complaints committee (a parent governor, curriculum co-ordinator, and SEN Governor or nominees).
+Complaints will be heard by the complaints committee (a parent governor, curriculum coordinator, and SEND Governor or nominees).
 Appeals against decisions concerning SEND complaints are heard by the remainder of the Governing Body not involved in the original decision.

 How do I get a copy of the school SEND policy?

-A copy of the school’s SEND policy is available to download in the ‘Parents’ section of the school website.
+A copy of the school’s SEND policy is available to download from the ‘Parents’ section of this website.

 Alternatively, please call into school to ask for a hard copy.

 Who do I contact for further information?